May 26th, 2021 · 5 min read

 - Age bias is the specific negative treatment or ideation of people based on their age.
 This is usually experienced by older individuals: 58 percent of workers report experiencing incidents of ageism after they turn 50.

 - The halo effect is the preferential treatment of another individual formed from a single impression based on a characteristic.
-People have a tendency to put a “halo” on others that they deem to be impressive.
+People tend to put a “halo” on others that they deem to be impressive.
 This could result from learning that someone attended a prestigious university or simply be based on the way they’re dressed.

 How unconscious bias affects the workplace